 Over the past two years, the role of video instruction has steadily expanded in the classroom, especially when teaching current events.
 Facing school closures and remote learning, many teachers turned to video as a way to keep students engaged.
-Video is a familiar format for a generation of digital-native students and can serve as a great hook, and sometimes the bulk of instruction, for certain lessons.
+Video is a familiar format for a generation of digital-native students and can serve as a great hook and sometimes the bulk of instruction for certain lessons.
 But finding quality, timely video content can be a challenge.
 That’s where the Week in Rap comes in.

 Teaching Current Events with the Week in Rap

-Video Instruction: The Week in Rap Lesson Sequence
+The Week in Rap (WIR) Lesson Sequence

-Our rotating schedule of handouts guides students through analysis ranging from text-to-self connections and reflections, to identification and summarization of major points, to consideration of hip-hop as a medium of communication.
+Our rotating schedule of handouts guides students through analysis ranging from text-to-self connections and reflections to identification and summarization of major points, to consideration of hip-hop as a medium of communication.